Skip to main content

 What We Love

-• 1,000 sq ft coverage handles open-plan living areas where pets spread allergens across the entire floor
+• 1,000 sq ft coverage handles an open-plan floor where pets spread allergens room to room

 What Could Be Better